rust-lang/book/src/ch04-01-what-is-ownership.md

 data.

 We’ll use `String` as the example here and concentrate on the parts of `String` that relate to ownership.
-These aspects also apply to other complex data types provided by the standard library and that you create.
+These aspects also apply to other complex data types, whether they are provided by the standard library or created by you.
 We’ll discuss `String` in more depth in Chapter 8.

 We’ve already seen string literals, where a string value is hardcoded into our program.
 String literals are convenient, but they aren’t suitable for every